 Joanna’s goal is to help her students unite body and mind in the present moment, leaving them sweaty and calm.
-Her breath-based vinyasa classes incorporate creative sequencing and attention to alignment, heating and strengthening the physical body to prepare for relaxation and release.
-She is knowledgeable about restorative yoga and breathing techniques that bring about inner focus and tranquility.
+Her breath-based vinyasa classes heat and strengthen the physical body to prepare for relaxation and release.
+She is knowledgeable about restorative and yin yoga, and breathing techniques that bring about inner focus and tranquility.
 Joanna has trained in trauma-sensitive yoga and continues to study yoga as a complementary treatment for PTSD.
-In addition to teaching group and private classes, she has taught yoga and meditation to patients working with severe depression, schizophrenia, and addiction at the New York State Psychiatric Institute, and loves seeing firsthand how yoga and other mind-body practices promote healing.
-Joanna is proud to name Annie Piper and Maria Cutrona among her most influential teachers.
-She is a graduate of Conquering Lion Yoga teacher training. www.joannacantoryoga.com.
+In addition to teaching group and private classes, she has taught yoga and meditation to patients working with severe depression, schizophrenia, and addiction at the New York State Psychiatric Institute.
+She loves seeing firsthand how yoga and other mind-body practices promote healing.
+Joanna is a graduate of Conquering Lion Yoga teacher training. www.joannacantoryoga.com

 Mary is passionate to share the practice of yoga with individuals from all walks of life and at all levels of practice.
 Originally drawn to yoga to deal with stress and anxiety, she has been exploring various yoga styles and practices for the past 15 years.
 With her love of sweaty vinyasa classes and kirtans alike, Mary completed her first 200-hr. certification in traditional Hatha Yoga at Integral Yoga Institute, NYC in 2011 and has been teaching since.
 In 2014 she completed a second 200-hour Certification in Vinyasa-style at Prema Yoga, Brooklyn.